Jessyjes2003/Web-study/README.md

 'css1.html' -This HTML file contains the same tags and attributes as the CSS file, but with modified CSS styling.

-'main1.css' - This CSS file has been modified to give the CSS styling of Grouping.
+'main1.css' - This CSS file has been modified to give the CSS styling of Grouping and Specificity.